SomeWeekendReading/someweekendreading.github.io/quotes.md

   appreciate  how resistant the world is to change."
 - "Life is, annoyingly often enough, an _intelligant sapientes_ sort of situation."
 - "If you're gonna make me watch this disaster, we're gonna need a _whole_ lot more popcorn."
+- "It's not that I object so much to you re-inventing the wheel, as much as I want you to keep it being _round._"